hasibdesk/UserLoginRegisterSystem/README.md

 - express
 - bcryptjs &lt;-- for hashing password
-- body-parser
+- body-parser &lt;-- bodyParser middleware for getting the json data
-- gravatar
+- gravatar &lt;-- for getting avatar image from the gravatar using email
-- jsonwebtoken
+- jsonwebtoken &lt;-- for supply JSON web token to the valid user for login
-- mongoose
+- mongoose &lt;-- for connect and work with mongodb
-- passport
+- passport &lt;-- for authentication middleware
-- passport-jwt
+- passport-jwt &lt;-- for authentication middleware with jsonwebtoken
-- validator
+- validator &lt;-- for validate user input data